Mardotquis/bot-o-mat/README.md

+# BOT-O-MAT

 Thank you for reviewing over my project!
+This was originally an interview project for Red Ventures.
+Project is hosted at: https://botomat.netlify.app/

 I have chosen to do my project using React, a JavaScript library, because I thought it would be easier to read my code as well as practice manipulating the virtual DOM.